Preparing for the Summative Alternate ELPAC Administration

 CALPADS documentation, including field names and field codes, and information about CALPADS support are available on the CDE CALPADS web page.

-Using TOMS to Prepare for the Alternate ELPAC Administration
+Using TOMS to Prepare for the Summative Alternate ELPAC Administration

-TOMS is a secure website.
-Through this site, authorized users from LEAs can perform a number of tasks for the Alternate ELPAC Operational Field Test, including (but not limited to the following:
+TOMS is a secure website where authorized users from LEAs can perform a number of tasks for the Alternate ELPAC, including (but not limited to) the following:

 - Add and delete users